The Importance of Proper Sitting Posture

 - Keep your knees higher than your hips – Adjust your seat to raise the front, preventing your knees from dropping down straight to the pedals.
 If the knees are lower, the whole weight of the leg pulls the lower back into flexion, and prolonged flexion is bad for your back.
 Sitting like that for a long time can cause lower back pain and piriformis pain.

 - Shoulders back, stomach out – Like at a desk, keeping the shoulders back is primary for good posture.
 In a car, it is also important to keep your upper back from slumping since car seats are not as supportive as desk chairs.
 Use the built in lumbar support to keep your back curved, or use a special back support made for cars.

 - Rest your head – They call it a headrest for a reason.
 Driving for a long time with your head held forward can cause upper back pain, neck pain and headaches.
 If you will be in the car a lot, adjust your seat and headrest so that you can lean your head back comfortably while driving.
 That is a safer position in a car accident, too, since the head would be pushed by the headrest in a rear end collision instead of slamming back into it.

-Good posture has many benefits, from decreased pain, better breathing, and better appearance.
-Don’t despair, you can change your posture with some effort.
-The three facets of improving posture are: strengthening the postural muscles, adjusting the spine for flexibility, and paying some attention to your habits.
-If you have questions, email Dr French, or click below to make an appointment at our Norwalk, CT office for a full evaluation.
+Good posture offers numerous benefits, including decreased pain, improved breathing, and a better appearance.
+You can improve your posture by strengthening postural muscles, adjusting your spine for flexibility, and being mindful of your habits.
+If you have questions, email Dr. French or click below to make an appointment at our Norwalk, CT office for a full evaluation.